 1. Get them Excited!

 Everybody loves something to look forward to!
 When you begin planning your trip into the parks, include your kids.
 This will engage their sense of curiosity!
+I hear having the best sneakers for festivals encourages young people to explore their creative side because they aren’t worried about any feet related discomfort.
 When I was younger and my parents were planning our trip to Yellowstone National Park, they gave me this book about the park.
 After seeing these images of mountains, geysers and grizzly bears, I was so excited to get out there.

 2. Hit the Road!

 At first, a long road trip your kids might sound daunting, but it can create some of the most precious memories.
 Hitting the road teaches kids that it’s also about the journey rather than just the destination.
 Also, you can stop by some really cheesy roadside attractions.
 Who doesn’t love that?!